Timings : The reserve closes at 6:00 PM

 Time Required : 1 day

 Jungle Safari: INR 100 - 600 depending upon the distance

-A major part of the Nilgiri biosphere in reserved under the national projects of Project Tiger and Project Elephant.
+A major part of the Nilgiri biosphere is reserved under Project Tiger and Project Elephant.
 Hence, it is an essential habitat for two of the most important species of fauna in India.
 The elephants and tigers remain the unmatched attraction of the place.
-Apart from this, the reserve is famous for other species of animals such as Indian leopard (and black panther), gaur, Indian elephant, mongoose, Malabar giant squirrel, lion-tailed macaque, grey langur and Nilgiri tahr.
+Apart from this, the reserve is famous for the Indian leopard (and black panther), gaur, Indian elephant, mongoose, Malabar giant squirrel, lion-tailed macaque, grey langur and Nilgiri tahr.
 The national park is also famous for its flora which includes a variety of plants and orchids.
 Out of these, a few can only be found at Nilgiri biosphere reserves.

 ₹ 3,894 onwards

 Compare quotes from upto 3 travel agents for free